-- 3.2.16 For Formaldehyde vapour the air contaminant shall not exceed the threshold of the regulatory requirement in the medical laboratory.
-The laboratory that handles formaldehyde shall have documented evidence, that formaldehyde vapour levels have been measured. - 3.2.17 Personnel protection equipment e.g. gowns, gloves, masks, goggles shall be made available to staff who require such protection when at work, e.g. when working with known hazardous substances e.g. formaldehyde. - 3.2.18 Proper signs shall be placed at significant hazard areas.
-Reagent vessels containing hazardous substances shall be labelled appropriately with warnings. - 3.2.19 The laboratory safety manual shall have a section outlining policies and procedures to be followed in the event of disaster.
+- 3.2.16 If the laboratory uses hazardous chemicals such as formalin, xylene or ether, appropriate precautions shall be taken to protect staff and the environment.
+Such precautions may include storing only the minimum feasible volume of reagent on the bench (e.g. ether) and setting up an environmental monitoring programme (e.g formaldehyde and xylene).
+The laboratory that handles hazardous chemicals shall have documented evidence, that formaldehyde vapour levels have been measured. - 3.2.17 Appropriate extraction systems shall be in place to minimize the levels of noxious vapours. - 3.2.18 Personnel protection equipment e.g. gowns, gloves, masks, goggles shall be made available to staff who require such protection when at work, - 3.2.19 Proper signs shall be placed at significant hazard areas.
+Reagent vessels containing hazardous substances shall be labelled in accordance to Globally Harmonised System of Classification and Labelling of Chemicals (GHS). - 3.2.20 The laboratory safety manual shall have a section outlining policies and procedures to be followed in the event of disaster.